Business Laws of Singapore 2022: Complete Guide Before Registration

 GST Registration

 It is a wide-ranging taxation system that is charged on practically all goods and services supplied in Singapore, as well as on items imported.
 GST is also known as the Sales Tax in some jurisdictions.
 The main regulating legislation in Singapore for GST concerns is the Goods and Services Tax Act.
-The number of products and services you provide that are considered chargeable supply for GST purposes also known as taxable turnover determines your firm’s GST registration obligation in Singapore.
+The number of products and services you provide that are considered chargeable supply for GST purposes also known as taxable turnover determines your firm’s GST registration obligation.

 If your firm’s taxed revenue is greater than S$1 million at the end of any financial year, you must apply for GST.
 If your yearly taxable turnover reaches this amount, you must verify it at the end of each financial year and register for GST.
 The GST Portal Calculator can help you figure out if your firm needs to register for GST.
 Businesses with sales below the aforementioned criteria are not forced to register, although they may do so willingly.